How two-year-old Loft nabbed $175M led by Andreessen Horowitz – TechCrunch

-Loft may have better product market fit in Brazil than Opendoor does in the U.S..
-And now the São Paulo-based property tech company has growth funding to prove it.
+Loft may have better product market fit in Brazil than Opendoor does in the U.S. And now the São Paulo-based property tech company has growth funding to prove it.

 Andreessen Horowitz is doubling down on its first Brazil investment with Loft, a two-year-old real estate marketplace.
 The $175 million Series C was co-led by Vulcan Capital.